zopefoundation/zope.untrustedpython/docs/narr.rst

    ...     if value is not None and not isinstance(value, (Proxy, int, str)):
    ...         raise TypeError(value, key)

-It doesn't contain unsafe items, such as eval, globals, etc:
+It doesn't contain unsafe items, such as eval, globals, quit, ...:

 .. doctest::